[Importing corpus data to Korp: technical documentation]

 The positional token attributes (columns) may be, for example, the following (in a dependency-parsed corpus with named entities marked):

-If a value of a feature set would itself contain the vertical bar, it should be replaced with another character.
-If it is replaced with the Unicode control character U+0083, it can be searched and shown literally as a vertical bar in Korp.
+If a value of a feature set would itself contain the vertical bar, it should be replaced with another character, such as the Unicode broken bar U+00A6 ¦.

 Structures